-When thinking about owning a property in Italy it's nearly impossible not to picture the typical farm house in the country, most likely in the Tuscan style, surrounded only by hills and an ocean of green grass.
+When thinking about owning a property in Italy it's nearly impossible not to picture a typical farm house in a rural area, like those you see in Tuscany, surrounded only by hills and an ocean of green grass.
 This image reflects what the majority of non-Italians look for when they consider buying a home in Italy, however, there is also a fast-growing number of buyers who prefer to own a home within a village.
-Usually those who choose to live within a town rather than out in the country do so because they prefer to live with the hustle and bustle of other people rather than in peaceful isolation.
+Usually those who choose to live in a town or village, rather than out in the country do so because they prefer better to be surrounded by the hustle and bustle of other people than the peaceful isolation of the deep countryside.

 Buyers fond of Italian culture prefer to live in villages or small towns as they offer a greater chance to stay in contact with locals, helping to learn the language more quickly and get a better idea of the lifestyle of the area.
 This immersion allows for the opportunity to meet some friendly neighbors, which helps them to feel more settled and included when moving far from home.

-A village home is generally cheaper than a farmhouse in the surrounding country side.
-Shops and amenities are nearer, most as well as other services and transportation.
-If you consider buying within a medieval town you are likely to find village houses or apartments that have pretty much the same features that make farmhouses so appealing from the thick stone walls - which retain warmth in winter and keep cool in summer - terracotta tiled floors, exposed wooden beams, fireplaces and even a garden if you are lucky.
+A village house is generally cheaper than a farmhouse in the surrounding country side.
+Shops and amenities are nearer, transportation is better and connection to larger cities is more efficient.
+If you consider buying within a medieval town you are likely to find village houses or apartments that have pretty much the same features that make farmhouses so appealing: from the thick stone walls - which retain warmth in winter and keep cool in summer - terracotta tiled floors, exposed wooden beams, fireplaces and even a garden if you are lucky.

 If all you desire is a beautifully restored home without all the hassle of renovation, you can also be happily satisfied.
 Apart from the myriads of completely restored town houses and apartments you can get your hands on any number of medieval watchtowers, castles, mills and even deconsecrated churches.
 When renovated these buildings are either split up into smaller apartments or sold whole to those whose budget allows.
 By buying a home in one of these unique structures you not only get to enjoy the architecture of these places but also get to help preserve a piece of history and culture.